TianZerL/Anime4KCPP/README.md

 This is an implementation of Anime4K in C++.
 It based on the [bloc97's Anime4K](https://github.com/bloc97/Anime4K) algorithm version 0.9 and some optimizations have been made, it can process both image and video.
 This project is for learning and the exploration task of algorithm course in SWJTU.

-***NOTICE: Thanks for the high performance of pointer, the C++ version will be very fast.
-It is about 6.5 times faster than [Go version](https://github.com/TianZerL/Anime4KGo), and 650 times faster than [Python version](https://github.com/TianZerL/Anime4KPython), but please understand, this is executed in CPU, for video preprocessing, it will take a while.
-Therefore, if your graphic card is good enough, I recommend you to use the real-time process version by [bloc97](https://github.com/bloc97/Anime4K), if your CPU is powerful or you want higher quality, just try this.***
+***NOTICE: Thanks for the high performance of pointer and parallel, the C++ version will be very fast.
+It is about 12 times faster than [Go version](https://github.com/TianZerL/Anime4KGo), and 1300 times faster than [Python version](https://github.com/TianZerL/Anime4KPython), just try this for higher quality and speed.***

 # pyanime4k
 [pyanime4k](https://github.com/TianZerL/pyanime4k) is a simply package to use anime4k in python, easy, fast and powerful, which support both image and video processing, based on Anime4KCPP.